 Can You Train Muay Thai and BJJ Together?

-Muay Thai and Brazilian Jiu-Jitsu are great sports to learn at the same time as they don’t interfere.
+Muay Thai and Brazilian Jiu-Jitsu are great sports to learn simultaneously as they don’t interfere.
 Since BJJ teaches you submission and ground techniques, and Muay Thai teaches you striking stand-up fighting, the methods in both are not easily confused.

 Can You Switch from BJJ to Muay Thai?